• Skip to primary navigation

 • Fresh Peaches - Find the best quality peaches you can find!
 Use yellow freestone peaches.
 White peaches cannot be used in this recipe!

-• Sugar - I've reduced the original recipe down to five cups of sugar.
+• Sugar - I've reduced the original recipe to five cups of sugar.
 That seems like a lot, but it's less than a cup of sugar per quart.
 You can increase the sugar to seven cups, but I wouldn't decrease the amount any further.

 • Clear Jel - This is the thickening agent used and is approved for home canning.
 Clear Jel is a modified cornstarch that can hold up to being heated again and again.
-Make certain you use regular or cook type Clear Jel.
+Make certain you use regular or cook-type Clear Jel.
 Do not use instant Clear Jel!

 • Lemon Juice - Use bottled lemon juice.
 The juice is used in two different applications.
 First, in water to keep the peaches from discoloring.
 Second, in the filling.
 Do not eliminate the lemon juice in the filling.
 It is necessary in order to make the filling safe for water bath canning!